Best Inventory Replenishment Software for Ecommerce Stores in 2026

 Pricing typically starts near $85–$90 per user per month, depending on configuration.

 Manhattan Active Inventory is built for enterprises that run complex supply chains and need deep visibility across the entire supply chain.
 The platform combines demand forecasting, automated replenishment, and order orchestration on a cloud-native architecture.
+It is particularly suited to large retailers and brands managing retail supply chain complexity at scale, including omnichannel order flows and dark stores.

 Key features